yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 }
 ```

-Calling the [capture API](https://docs.y.uno/reference/capture-authorization) or [cancel API](https://docs.y.uno/reference/cancel-or-refund-a-payment) before the set time will override the delay and perform the action instantly.
+If you call the [capture API](https://docs.y.uno/reference/capture-authorization) or [cancel API](https://docs.y.uno/reference/cancel-or-refund-a-payment) before the scheduled time, your call will override the delay and execute the action immediately.
+Alternatively, you can capture or cancel the payment manually through your Yuno dashboard.

 > ⚠️ **Delayed Capture and Cancel Settings**
 >